NikoLicht/portfolio/src/pages/blog/analog_photos.md

 - Hangout with friends at big table or activities with friends.
 - More family stuff.
 - Really any photo of my _stunning_ wife.
-- The photos my wife take of me.
+- The photos my wife takes of me.
 She is often a better photographer than i am.

 Based on this not-very-scientific list, it is clear that I should hang out more with friends and family, (or propose again haha), even if I need to take a few pictures.